tatashii/Database-Design-1/README.md

 * Create the DB schema script with the following entities
 * Identify the relationships between entities
-* Draw the ERD diagram of this sample schema
+* Draw the ERD diagram of this sample schem

 * Write an SQL query to generate a daily report of the total revenue for a specific date.
 * Write an SQL query to generate a monthly report of the top-selling products in a given month.